ESMValGroup/ESMValTool_Tutorial/_episodes/05-preprocessor.md

 Variable grouping can be used to preprocess different clusters of data for the same variable.
 For instance, the example below illustrates how we can compute separate multimodel means for CMIP5 and CMIP6 data given the same variable.
-Additionally we can also preprocess observed data for evaluation.

 > ## Example
 >```yaml